Star-Lord: Film

 Star-Lord makes a non-speaking cameo appearance in Planet Hulk.

 Marvel Cinematic Universe

 Chris Pratt portrays Peter Quill / Star-Lord in media set in the Marvel Cinematic Universe.
-He first appears in the live-action film Guardians of the Galaxy, before making subsequent appearances in the live-action films Guardians of the Galaxy Vol. 2, Avengers: Infinity War, Avengers: Endgame, and Thor: Love and Thunder.
-Additionally, he also appears in The Guardians of the Galaxy Holiday Special while an alternate timeline version appears in the Disney+ animated series What If...?, voiced by Brian T. Delaney.
+This version is the son of Ego the Living Planet and the half-brother of Mantis, and additionally inherited Celestial abilities from Ego before losing them following his death.
+He first appears in Guardians of the Galaxy (2014) and makes subsequent appearances in Guardians of the Galaxy Vol. 2, Avengers: Infinity War, Avengers: Endgame, Thor: Love and Thunder, The Guardians of the Galaxy Holiday Special, and Guardians of the Galaxy Vol. 3.
+Additionally, alternate universe variants of Quill appear in What If...?.